-You can see on the picture above, that we created some subtask (white) cards.
-Usually, this is also a teamwork, together with the client and with the help of the PM or PO.
+You can see in the picture above, that we created some subtask (white) cards.
+Usually, this is also teamwork, together with the client and with the help of the PM or PO.
 You can also notice that I'm about to create a new release from the drop-down menu on the left side.
 I will name it: MVP.

 In the next phase we have our MVP sorted out:

 Now we have everything to start working on the project.
 We can add some details to the story cards, teammates and the client can post comments and illustrations to the cards, and it is also possible to re-arrange some of them if the client changes his mind for example.